 In 1999, the Royal Botanical Garden was established under the NBP as an ex-situ plant conservation area to commemorate the Silver Jubilee Celebration of the 4th King, His Majesty Jigme Singye Wangchuck.
 Subsequently in 2001, the National Biodiversity Program was upgraded to the National Biodiversity Centre as a non-departmental agency headed by a Program Director in order to strengthen conservation initiatives and coordinate biodiversity conservation and sustainable utilization programs in the country.

-Biological resources effectively conserved, sustainable used and benefits equitably shared for enhancement of livelihood, food security and environmental well-being of the country.
+Biological resources effectively conserved, sustainably used and benefits equitably shared for the enhancement of livelihood, food security, and environmental well-being of the country.

 Mandates of NBC

-- To coordinate biodiversity conservation and sustainable use programs in the country and implement where relevant/necessary.
+- To coordinate and implement biodiversity conservation and sustainable use programs in the country.

-- To serve as the national focal agency to regulate access to and utilization of biological resources of the country, ensuring equitable sharing of the benefits arising from their access and utilization.
+- To serve as the national focal agency to regulate access to biological resources of the country, ensuring equitable sharing of the benefits arising from access.

 - To serve as the national focal agency for bioprospecting and documentation of traditional knowledge associated with biological resources.

-- To serve as the national clearing house and repository of biodiversity information of the country.
+- To serve as the national clearinghouse for biodiversity information.

-- To promote national, regional and international institutional linkages and collaboration for technology transfer, technical capacity enhancement and collaborative research in the field of biodiversity.
+- To promote regional and international institutional linkages and collaboration for technology transfer, technical capacity enhancement, and collaborative research in the field of biodiversity.